alepoptosis/alepoptosis.github.io/_posts/2020-10-22-intro_to_github.md

 Another handy feature of Git repositories are branches: I like to think of these are parallel universes for the project, which all start with the basis, but then branch off into different directions.

-So far, if you followed this guide, you will have been working on the default repository branch, called ```master```.
+So far, if you followed this guide, you will have been working on the default repository branch, called ```main```.
 You can make another branch the default if you wish, but many would advise against it (naming conventions, yada yada).
-The default master branch will usually contain the latest stable/working version of your project.
+The default main branch will usually contain the latest stable/working version of your project.

 However, we've all had that idea, especially when working on code, that you feel will either be a genius solution to all your problems, or irreversibly screw everything up.
 Without Git, you'd probably make a copy of the file to be safe, just in case, but with Git, you can simply make a new branch and screw that one up instead!

-When a branch is created off of master, at first they're exactly the same, so you can edit any file in the branch without fear of not being able to revert it.
-Then, once you're sure the new changes work, you can merge the branch with master though a **pull request**, or scrap it if your idea was crap after all.
+When a branch is created off of main, at first they're exactly the same, so you can edit any file in the branch without fear of not being able to revert it.
+Then, once you're sure the new changes work, you can merge the branch with main though a **pull request**, or scrap it if your idea was crap after all.

 ## Create a new branch

-This can be done on the GitHub website by going to the main page of your repository and clicking on ```master``` in the top-right corner, and simply typing the new branch name in the text box that appears there.
+This can be done on the GitHub website by going to the main page of your repository and clicking on ```main``` in the top-right corner, and simply typing the new branch name in the text box that appears there.

 If you'd rather do this in Git Bash, simply type ```git branch <branch-name>```.